tadesouaiaia/prsWorkshop-website/docs/Day2b.docx.md

 <a id="thresholding"></a>
 ### P-value thresholding in gene set PRS analyses
-By default, PRSet do not perform p-value thresholding and will simply calculate the set based PRS at P-value threshold of 1.
-This is because it is unclear whether the set is associated with the phenotype when the best-threshold contained only a small portion of SNPs within the gene sets.
+PRSet default option is to no not perform p-value thresholding.
+It will simply calculate the set based PRS at P-value threshold of 1.

+---
+>
+> ❓ Why do you think that the default option of PRSet is P-value threshold of 1?
+>
+> ❓ In what cases would you like to apply P-value thresholding?
+What commands would you use for that?
+>
+---

 <a id="p-value-testing"></a>
 ### Self-Contained vs Competitive Testing